aczid/ru_crypto_engineering/README.md

 (I.e. strip newlines and spaces, decode ASCII hex to binary and convert to programmable .hex format.)

 To inspect the code:

     avr-objdump -mavr -D <hex file>

-Or if you have [radare2](http://radare.org/) you can pipe the banner directly into:
+Or if you have [radare2](http://radare.org/) you can pipe the banner into:

     tr -d ' \n' | rasm2 -a avr -d -f -